Manta-Network/docs/docs/concepts/ZKP.md

 ### Elements of Zero-Knowledge Proof Systems

-* **Statement**: The statement whose veracity we want to proof.
+* **Statement**: The statement whose truth we want to prove.
 * **Public Input**: The information available to both the prover and the verifier.
 * **Witness**: The information known only by the prover which is enough to prove the statement.
 The prover wants to keep this information secret from the verifier.
-* **Proof**: A piece of information which is derived by the prover from the statement, public input and witness and can be verified against the statement and the public input to test the veracity of the statement.
+* **Proof**: A piece of information derived by the prover from the statement, public input, and witness that can be verified against the statement and the public input to test the truth of the claim.

 ### Properties of Zero-Knowledge Proof Systems